Dmitri9149/Docker-container-for-Links-with-PostgreSQL/README.md

 The todo app will start at localhost:8080 on local machine

-You may pull the image with :
+You may pull the image with :docker pull dmitri9149/docker_links